Ida Kidder: Health

-Death & Funeral
+Death and funeral

-Ida Kidder died on February 29, 1920, due to a brain hemorrhage.
-Her death occurred during an influenza pandemic which limited social gatherings, but on the day of her funeral, March 2, 1920, at students' request her casket was laid in state in the library, that she championed, and classes were cancelled from 10am to 2pm.
-From The Barometer on the day of her funeral:
+Kidder died on February 29, 1920, of a brain hemorrhage.
+Her death occurred during an influenza pandemic which limited social gatherings.
+On the day of her funeral, March 2, 1920, her casket was displayed in the library, and classes were cancelled from 10 am to 2 pm.

-"The life and influence of Mrs. Kidder has been an inspiration to all who knew her.
-She held a greater place than probably any other person and this endearment gave her the name of 'Mother' Kidder.
-Her greatest thought after building up the Library was inspiring ideals among students.
-One of the groups that knew her indeed as Mother was the Cosmopolitan Club composed of students from all over the world."
-Ending with: "During the years that 'Mother' Kidder lived and worked among us, she gave her life to our interests because she loved us.
-In return for that love, let our feelings of sadness be intermingled with thankfulness that ours was the privilege of knowing such a noble woman."

-Her funeral was held on the library steps, and her casket was covered in flowers and wreaths.
+Her funeral was held on the library steps.
 Her casket was carried on the shoulders of students one mile to the train station, followed by a procession of faculty while the band played Chopin's Funeral March.
 She was cremated in Portland.

-After her passing The Agricultural Libraries Section of the American Library Association passed a memorial resolution praising her contributions to agricultural librarianship.
+After she died The Agricultural Libraries Section of the American Library Association passed a memorial resolution praising her contributions to agricultural librarianship.
 Kidder's friend and colleague, Cornelia Marvin Pierce, wrote in the April 1920 edition of Public Libraries: "Her influence on the students of Oregon Agricultural College was greater than that of any other member of the faculty."

-From 1927-1963, the current OSU Fairbanks Hall was named the Kidder Hall.
+From 1927 to 1963, what was later OSU Fairbanks Hall was named the Kidder Hall.
 In 1962, the old library building built in 1918, and sits across from the current Valley Library, was renovated and renamed Kidder Hall in her honor.
-Additionally, her ghost is said to haunt the fourth floor of Waldo Hall, her former campus residence.
+Her ghost is said to haunt the fourth floor of Waldo Hall, her former campus residence.